g3rv4/FakeRelay/README.md

 ### Figure what you want to index

 Use whatever logic you want to find stuff to index.
-On this example, I want to index `https://mastodonte.tech/users/g3rv4/statuses/109370844647385274`
+On this example, I want to index `https://m.g3rv4.com/@g3rv4/110640345952266786`.
+It's important to note that you *don't send the status' url, but its id*, which you can get by appending `.json` on the url.

 ### Do a simple request